nim-works/nimskull/doc/manual.rst

 A call is considered a tail call iff:
 * it is the *tailing expression* of a `return`, and the `return` is a *tailing return*
-* it is the *tailing expression* of a rotine's body
+* it is the *tailing expression* of a routine's body

 A *tailing expression* is recursively defined as:
 * the body of an `if`, `elif`, or `else` branch